|Nutritional Guidelines (per serving)|

 |Servings: 4 Servings|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 A little lemon gives this roasted cauliflower excellent flavor along with the garlic and fresh parsley.
 This makes a nice side dish and an excellent replacement for potatoes or rice, a nice boon if you're trying to lower your carbs.

-The ingredients are simple but they offer plenty of flavor.
+The ingredients are simple, but they offer plenty of flavor.
 Sprinkle the hot roasted cauliflower with the optional Parmesan cheese as soon as it comes out of the oven.
-Or pass the Parmesan cheese at the table.
+Alternatively, pass the Parmesan cheese at the table.

 - 3 tablespoons extra-virgin olive oil

 - 2 to 3 tablespoons fresh lemon juice (about 1 large lemon)

 - 1 teaspoon garlic (crushed and minced)